openmls/openmls/openmls/TEST-DESIGN.md

 3. It is okay (recommended) to `use crate::prelude::*;` in all test mod (to debate ?)
 4. Have a public test framework in each top level mod inside `src/{module}/test_utils(.rs)`.
 Avoid scattered utils, factorize them.
-5. Each test should test one and only one thing.
-It should not iterate over multiple cases.
+5. Each test SHOULD test one and only one thing.
+It SHOULD not iterate over multiple cases.
-6. test method names should
+6. test method names SHOULD
     1. follow the template `should_{expected_behaviour}_when_{state_tested}`
        e.g. `should_succeed_when_...` & `should_fail_when_...` and use natural language
     2. not be prefixed by `test_`
-   3. `ValSem` should not be in the test method name but kept in comment (will be fixed by [#1126](https://github.com/openmls/openmls/issues/1126))
+   3. `ValSem` SHOULD not be in the test method name but kept in comment (will be fixed by [#1126](https://github.com/openmls/openmls/issues/1126))
-7. There should not be a `test-utils` feature (best effort).
-All those helpers should be `#[cfg(test)]` instead and used only in unit tests
+7. There SHOULD not be a `test-utils` feature (best effort).
+All those helpers SHOULD be `#[cfg(test)]` instead and used only in unit tests
-8. Utilities shouldn't unwrap Results to give a chance, depending on the context, to assert an error.
+8. Utilities SHOULD NOT unwrap Results to give a chance, depending on the context, to assert an error.
 Hence, they should all start with `try_` e.g. I might sometimes expect `try_talk_to` to fail even if most of the time I don't.
 9. When it comes to testing MlsGroup, the following utilities would help a lot.
 More to be added...
    1. `MlsGroup::try_init(case: &TestCase, client: &str) -> Result(MlsGroup, CredentialBundle)` e.g.